-Long Course: Start by leaving the starting mark buoy to port, round Protection Island to starboard, and finish by leaving the finishing mark buoy to port.
+Long Course: Start by leaving the starting mark to port, round Minor Island to port, round Smith Island to port, and finish by leaving the finishing mark to port.

-Short Course: Start by leaving the starting mark buoy to port, round Double Bluff Lighted Buoy 1 (LL #16525) to port, and finish by leaving the finishing mark buoy to port.
+Short Course: Start by leaving the starting mark to port, round Double Bluff Lighted Buoy 1 (LL #16525) to port, and finish by leaving the finishing mark to port.